Becoming an adult and preparing for the future (16+)

 Employment, apprenticeships, work experience and volunteering

 A young person may decide that instead of continuing in education, they would like to get a job, apprenticeship, work experience or try some volunteering when they leave school.
 An Information Advice and Guidance (IAG) Adviser will be able to signpost to relevant organisations offering work experience, employment, training or apprenticeships or they can contact them on a young person's behalf.
-To find out what Gateshead's IAG Advisors can offer [182.4KB] young people with SEND, telephone Gateshead IAG Service on 0191 433 2385, or email: IAG@gateshead.gov.uk for more information.
+To find out IAG@gateshead.gov.uk for more information.young people with SEND, telephone Gateshead IAG Service on 0191 433 3856 or email:

 Implementing a new 0 to 25 special needs system: further education